Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Entropy Estimation of Hidden States

-\paragraph{Synthetic Directional Benchmarking.} To evaluate the entropy estimation of BAE’s hidden binary activations ($h_1$), we build a synthetic random directional benchmark: \textbf{(1)} sample a $d$-dimensional $r$-rank orthonormal basis $M\in\mathbb{R}^{r\times d}$, \textbf{(2)} sample $r$ binary coefficients $c\in{0,1}^r$, and \textbf{(3)} generate an instance $cM$ by summing selected $M$ basis from $1$-elements in $c$.
+\paragraph{Synthetic Directional Benchmarking.} To evaluate the entropy estimation of BAE’s hidden binary activations ($h_B$), we build a synthetic random directional benchmark: \textbf{(1)} sample a $d$-dimensional $r$-rank orthonormal basis $M\in\mathbb{R}^{r\times d}$, \textbf{(2)} sample $r$ binary coefficients $c\in\{0,1\}^r$, and \textbf{(3)} generate an instance $cM$ by summing selected $M$ basis from $1$-elements in $c$.
 Repeat (2) and (3) $n$ times, we get a synthesis random directional dataset with $n$ samples.
 Intuitively, the entropy of the dataset is $r$ since the only randomness comes from the $r$ independent Bernoulli coefficients given the fixed basis.
 We train the BAE on a set of such datasets with various $r$ (details in Appendix~\ref{appendix.benchmarking_detail}), and confirm whether the entropies calculated following the aforementioned method hit the corresponding $r$.
+Moreover, we propose a prototype to evaluate such entropy calculation on real LM hidden states, refer to Appendix~\ref{appendix.real_entropy_bench} for details.
+Also, we analyse the training dynamics of BAE, and find a natural low-entropy trend of BAE hidden activations, refer to Appendix~\ref{appendix.natural_low_entropy}.

 \paragraph{BAE can Accurately Estimate Entropy of Synthetic Vector Set.} The evaluation results are shown in Fig.~\ref{fig:1_syn}, where the standard BAE implementation with normal entropy objective (green) hint the corresponding $r$ accurately, despite of the inner dimension $d'$ (noted as the expending rate $d'/d$, shown as the marker shape in Fig.~\ref{fig:1_syn}).
 In contrast, the adversarial experiments (red), where the $\alpha_e$ and $\alpha_c$ are both set to $0$, show clearly higher calculated entropy, suggesting that BAE with entropy constraint can find the essential (minimal) entropy values to reconstruct the input sets.